-Engagement of stakeholders (consultation) and information disclosure is an integral part of the project's environmental and social assessment.
-The methods used for public consultation with project stakeholders to ascertain their stakes regarding project implementation were interview survey, general/public meetings, and on-site meetings.
+Engagement of stakeholders (consultation) and disclosure is an integral part of project's environmental and social assessment.
+The methods used for public consultation with project stakeholders to ascertain their stakes regarding project implementation were interview survey, general/public meetings, rapid participatory appraisal and on-site meetings.